samyo96/Processing/README.md

 # Processing | Lines & Intepretation Final Project

-Have to install Peasycam and Punktiert to run the project
+To run the code, install Peasycam and Punktiert plugin